 Seeking gum disease treatment is vitally important for your continued health.
 Studies show periodontitis is linked to cardiovascular disease, diabetes, respiratory issues, memory loss, certain types of cancer, and other serious health conditions.

-Our team is happy to offer excellent gum disease treatment in Powdersville.
+Our team is happy to offer excellent gum disease treatment in Powdersville, Greenwood, and Simpsonville.
 In the beginning stages, improved oral hygiene practices and a couple extra dental cleanings may be enough to reverse gum disease.
 We will provide you with expert advice for achieving a more thorough clean at home with better brushing and flossing tips.

 After gum disease reaches moderate levels and some tissue loss has occurred, scaling and root planing (SRP) is a non-surgical treatment that is often highly successful for managing gum disease.
 Your dentist or hygienist uses special tools to clean around the gumline and below to remove bacteria buildup and smooth the tooth’s root to help prevent reinfection.
 SRP is often carried out over the course of several visits to our office, and may be combined with antibiotic therapy.